 Should I use green or purple passion fruit?

-There are several colors of passion fruit available at the grocery store.
+There are several colors of passion fruit used in passionfruit cocktail recipes available at the grocery store.

 The bright yellow color, often called golden passion fruit, is larger than regular green and purple ones.
 These are more commonly available in Hawaii and called Lilikoi.